 The Credit Union conducts periodic reviews of investment securities to determine whether OTTI has occurred.
-While all securities are considered, the securities primarily impacted by OTTI testing are corporate bonds, and state and municipal securities.
+While all securities are considered, the securities primarily impacted by OTTI testing are state and municipal securities.
 For each security, a review is conducted to determine if an OTTI has occurred.
 To determine if unrealized losses are other-than-temporary, the Credit Union considers underlying collateral and estimated net realizable value in order to determine the impact on cash flows.
 The Credit Union records the expected credit loss as a charge to earnings.
-During the years ended December 31, 2021 and 2020, the Credit Union did not record any OTTI.
+The Credit Union did not record any OTTI during the years ended December 31, 2022 or 2021.